A beginner guide to exceptions

 Finally

-There is another keyword that we haven’t talked about yet; it is: finally
+There is another keyword that we haven’t talked about yet; it is: finally.

-keyword allows you to create a block of code that will always be executed, whether the “try” code throws an exception or not.
+The finally keyword allows you to create a block of code that will always be executed, whether the “try” code throws an exception or not.

-This is very useful to ensure that IDisposable
+This is very useful to ensure that IDisposable objects are disposed of correctly.

 try